tontonvs/stelike/README.md

 # Yoglait Fresh Site

-Build a marketing + light e-commerce website for "Yoglait" — a yoghurt company based in Tema Community 1, Accra, Ghana.
+Built a marketing + light e-commerce website for "Yoglait" — a yoghurt company based in Tema Community 1, Accra, Ghana.
 Their products are drinking yoghurt pouches, probiotic yoghurt tubs, and Greek yoghurt tubs, sold as healthy, nutritional, cold dairy products.

 BRAND VOICE / TAGLINES (use across hero, CTAs, section headers — don't reuse all in one spot):
 - "Joy In A Cup"